sfr/RStudio-Addin-Snippets/README.md

 or if there is no selection (or only whitespace is selected), it will reverse __all slashes in the clipboard__ and __paste it to the current cursor(s) position(s)__.

 ## Copy data to clipboard

 At the moment this is Windows only function.

-Function will copy the content of the variable under the cursor into the clipboard.
+Function will copy the content of the variable 'under the cursor' into the clipboard.
 It will be represented as a __tab separated value__ for an easy paste to MS Excel.

+There is no need to precisely selelct the name of the variable.
+Cursior can be placed anywhere in the name, or variable name needs to be first valid name in the code selection.
+Add-in will adjust the selection.
+In the case that it is not possible to generate tsv, message will be written to the console.
+Otherwise tsv will be 'silently' copied to clipboard without any messages.

 At the moment following data structures are supported: